JerryFleming/PyDoc/library/collections.abc.rst

 .. class:: Iterable

    ABC for classes that provide the :meth:`__iter__` method.
-   See also the definition of :term:`iterable`.
+   See also the definition of :term:`迭代器`.

 .. class:: Iterator

    ABC for classes that provide the :meth:`__iter__` and :meth:`next` methods.
-   See also the definition of :term:`iterator`.
+   See also the definition of :term:`可迭代对象`.

 .. class:: Sequence
            MutableSequence

-   ABCs for read-only and mutable :term:`sequences <sequence>`.
+   ABCs for read-only and mutable :term:`sequences <序列>`.

 .. class:: Set
            MutableSet